FMMT666/BecauseHWSerialLib/README.md

 ### V0.1 initial
     - NEW: here we go...
-    - NEW: should be up and running now (but untested)
+    - NEW: should be up and running now
+    - NEW: added a C interface

 Have fun